alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 contributions must be remitted to the CRA.

-CPP contributions take priority over all other deductions and are therefore the first statutory deduction to be withheld from an employee’s gross pay.
+CPP contributions take priority over all other deductions and are therefore the first statutory deduction to be withheld from an employee's gross pay.

 Employment Insurance (EI)
 --------------------------